twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 - $30,000 upfront,
 - in exchange for 40% of those revenues until $32,000 has been collected.

-You trade 40% of 4 months of income for $30k now,
+You trade 40% of 4 weeks of income for $30k now,
 without issuing or dumping governance tokens.

 </details>